roseodea/UnderscoreProblem/README.md

 ## Problem A: underscore as subscript

-Equation in the file Anotworking.R:
+Equation in the file `Anotworking.R`:
 `\hat{p}_c = \frac{1}{N} \sum_{i=1}^N B_{i,c}`

 How the equation is converted in `Anotworking.Rd`: